 For many years now, the Orangery serves as Hortus café for our visitors to the garden.
 Surrounded by numerous rare and exotic plants, it is one of the most beautiful outdoor cafés in Amsterdam.

-Our Hortus café offers two daily deals to our visitors;
+Our Hortus café offers the daily deal to visitors;

 Lunch deal: from 12 am – 3 pm.
 A 3-course lunch for € 32,50 including entrance fee.
-You can order and pay for this deal at the entrance.
+You can order (from 11 am till 2 pm) and pay for this deal at the entrance.

 It is possible to make reservations for lunch, please call (from 10am – 5pm) 020-489 49 36.